yosoufe/CarND-MPC-Project/Questions.md

 ![alt text][image2]

 ## Timestep Length and Elapsed Duration (N & dt)
-These parameters are important and it is always a comprimise which should be considered to choos them.
+These parameters are important and it is always a comprimise which should be considered to choose them.

 ### dt:
 If it is too high: It will lead to unstability because it is changing the commands too late and the optimisation would be a very difficult task.